nfrisby/frags/docs/README.md

   Implic (Prod fr U1) => (forall a. f a) -> Prod fr f
 ```

-They are both also functor, foldable, traversable, etc
+They are both also functors, foldable, traversable, etc
 using the same generalization from `* -> *` to `(* -> *) -> *`.

-TODO discuss `Implic`, which is implemented via `FragPop_NonDet`
+TODO discuss `Implic`, which is implemented at type `Prod` via `FragPop_NonDet`

 # Internals
 [sec:internals]: #internals